SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Causes

-Familial isolated hyperparathyroidism can be caused by mutations in the MEN1, CDC73, or CASR gene.
+Familial isolated hyperparathyroidism can be caused by variants (also called mutations) in the MEN1, CDC73, or CASR gene.
+Certain variants in the GCM2 gene may increase the risk of developing familial isolated hyperparathyroidism.

-The CASR gene provides instructions for producing a protein called the calcium-sensing receptor (CaSR), which helps regulate the amount of calcium in the body, in part by controlling the production of parathyroid hormone.
-Calcium molecules attach (bind) to CaSR, turning on (activating) the receptor.
-When calcium binds to the CaSR protein in cells of the parathyroid gland, the activated receptor sends signals that block the production and release of parathyroid hormone.
+The CASR gene provides instructions for producing a protein called the calcium-sensing receptor (CaSR), which helps regulate the amount of calcium in the blood.
+In parathyroid gland cells, when calcium binds to the CaSR protein, the CaSR protein sends a signal that blocks the production and release of parathyroid hormone.
 Without parathyroid hormone, calcium is not released into the blood.
-CASR gene mutations associated with familial isolated hyperparathyroidism lead to the production of a less sensitive CaSR that requires an abnormally high concentration of calcium to trigger signaling.
-As a result, parathyroid hormone is produced even when the concentration of calcium in the blood is elevated, allowing the calcium levels to continue to rise.
-A small number of individuals with CASR-related familial isolated hyperparathyroidism have enlarged parathyroid glands, and overproduction of parathyroid hormone from these abnormal glands further contributes to the elevated calcium levels in the bloodstream.
-The excess calcium causes the characteristic features of this condition.
+The CASR gene variants that are associated with familial isolated hyperparathyroidism cause cells to produce a version of the CaSR protein that requires higher levels of calcium to trigger the signaling that blocks hormone production.
+As a result, parathyroid hormone is produced even when calcium levels are elevated, which leads to hyperparathyroidism, hypercalcemia, and the other features seen in people with familial isolated hyperparathyroidism.

 Learn more about the genes associated with Familial isolated hyperparathyroidism